vlime/vlime/README.md

 Intro
 =====

-Vlime is a Common Lisp dev environment for Vim, similar to SLIME for Emacs.
-It provides REPL integration inside Vim, as well as omni-completions and basic SLDB support.
+Vlime is a Common Lisp dev environment for Vim, similar to SLIME for Emacs and SLIMV for Vim (And yes, I dug around SLIMV's source code when writing Vlime).

+Vlime provides REPL integration inside Vim, as well as omni-completions and basic SLDB support.
 And, optionally, it makes you a lot sexier.

+Why?
+====

+* There were barely no choice besides SLIMV.
+* SLIMV was written in Python on the Vim side, but I think a Lisp-and-Vimscript implementation would be awesome.
+* Vim 8 has these nice `channel` APIs, why not try them out?

 Current State
 =============

-Vlime is currently in pre-alpha state.
-Changes in APIs and key bindings etc. are expected.
+Vlime is currently in a pre-alpha state.
+One should expect changes in APIs and key bindings etc.

 Dependencies
 ============